Some women shared the messages they get on Instagram. It’s not pretty.

 The company says the report wrongly concludes that it does not penalize users because it does not always disable their accounts.
 But Instagram says it does penalize users in stages: A single violation results in a strike, a warning and the blocking of a person’s ability to send direct messages for a period of time.

 Harassment against women has long been a problem on Instagram.
-Last year, 16 percent of women journalists reported incidents of online violence to Instagram, according to a report by the United Nations Educational Scientific and Cultural Organisation (UNESCO) and the International Center for Journalists (ICFJ) on online attacks.
+Last year, 16 percent of female journalists reported incidents of online violence to Instagram, according to a report by UNESCO and the International Center for Journalists (ICFJ) on online attacks.
 Young women have reported being harassed by “hate pages” on the app, set up specifically to troll them.
 In 2020, a poll conducted by the women’s rights group Plan International found that online abuse is driving girls to quit social media platforms including Facebook, Instagram and Twitter, with nearly 60 percent experiencing harassment.

 For years, women have urged Instagram to crack down on harassment taking place over DMs specifically.
 In 2020, writer Nicola Thorp wrote that when she received rape threats over Instagram DM, the company offered her “no help at all.”
 While Instagram says it has taken steps to combat online attacks against women, the CCDH report found notable holes in the system.